-After working in a camera shop, Fonzie decided to go out on his own, stationing himself on busy street corners in downtown Vancouver, waiting for passersby to approach him, catching their eyes and smiling before taking a photo of them.
+After working in a camera shop with a very talented cairns photographer, Fonzie decided to go out on his own, stationing himself on busy street corners in downtown Vancouver, waiting for passersby to approach him, catching their eyes and smiling before taking a photo of them.
 He would then hand them a ticket to pick up the photo at his store the next day if they liked it.

 For six days a week at 7 am, Foncie started work in the basement of his home, processing the previous day’s negatives and customer orders.
 He was out on the street with his camera by 11 am, in time to catch lunch hour foot traffic, and went out again after dinner to capture the night time crowd.

 Fonzie’s photos are an impressive collection of the people of Vancouver on the go – on the way to the cinema, on a lunch break, and out shopping.
 Looking at them offers a glimpse into the changing fashion and culture in the city.
 According to the Museum of Vancouver, Foncie elevated ordinary people by framing them fully and capturing forward momentum, stepping into Vancouver’s future.